thomasmeessen/Master-Project/README.md

 The multimeter used for validation was ANENG AN8008 S/N 73802820.

 Simple measures have been done:
-* The load sensor presented the referenced input/output resistance : measured : 744 / _reference : 743_
+* The load sensor presented the referenced input/output resistance :  744 Ohms / _reference : 743 Ohms_
-* Voltage out from the power supply : measured : 20.2V / _reference : 20.1V_
+* Voltage out from the power supply :  20.2V / _reference : 20.1V_
-* Excitation at sensor's pin:
+* Excitation at sensor's pin : / _reference : 10 V_
-* Signal + Voltage after amplification and before acquisition:
+* Signal voltage after amplification and before acquisition: no saturation observed
+* Voltage Noise : measured :  / _Expected : 35mV_

 __From those measures it is deduced than the instrument are well connected and alimented.__